Dickie Rooks

-Richard "Dickie" Rooks (born 29 May 1940) is a former English footballer who played as a centre half.
+Richard Rooks (29 May 1940 – 6 April 2024) was an English footballer who played as a centre half.
 He made over 260 Football League appearances in the years after the Second World War.

 Career

 Rooks played locally for Sunderland youth teams.
-Rooks signed professional in June 1957 for Sunderland.
-Rooks moved from Sunderland for £20,000 to Middlesbrough in August 1965.
+He signed professional in June 1957 for Sunderland.
+He moved from Sunderland for £20,000 to Middlesbrough in August 1965.
 Alan Dicks signed Rooks for £17,000 in June 1969 for Bristol City.

-Rooks left Bristol City in July 1972 to become the player coach at Willington.
-Rooks then joined Scunthorpe United in November 1974 as manager for 14 months before being sacked in January 1976.
-Scunthorpe United had finished 24th and bottom of the Fourth Division in 1974-75 and been forced to seek re-election.
+Rooks left Bristol City in July 1972 to become the player-coach at Willington.
+He then joined Scunthorpe United in November 1974 as manager for 14 months before being sacked in January 1976.
+Scunthorpe United had finished 24th and bottom of the Fourth Division in 1974–75 and been forced to seek re-election.
 Rooks then coached Zanzibar and was an FA Coach for Tyne & Wear linked to Sunderland's School of Excellence.

 When Rooks retired from football he became a self-employed builder in his home town Sunderland.

+Death

+Rooks died on 6 April 2024, at the age of 83.